-The community board may, by resolution of 75 percent or more, change or replace the Code at any time.
-The Code should be read in conjunction with the community board's Standing Orders
+The Council may, by resolution of 75 percent or more, change or replace the Code at any time.
+The Code should be read in conjunction with the Council's Standing Orders

 3. Values

 The Code is designed to give effect to the following values with which all members have agreed to comply: